 What is Intermountain's ranking?

-Intermountain ranks among the top 20% of private schools in Montana for: Lowest average acceptance rates and Oldest founding date.
+Intermountain ranks among the top 20% of private schools in Montana for: Lowest average acceptance rates, Highest percentage of students of color and Oldest founding date.

 When is the application deadline for Intermountain?